Poland, Bulgaria Get Gas From EU Neighbours After Russia Halt - UrduPoint

 "Today, the Kremlin failed once again in its attempt to sow division among member states.
 The era of Russian fossil fuels in Europe is coming to an end."
 Gazprom has announced the halt of gas to both Poland and highly dependent Bulgaria after not receiving payment in rubles from the two EU members.

-President Vladimir Putin said last month that Russia would no longer accept payments in currencies other than the ruble in retaliation for the West's economic sanctions against Moscow.
+President Vladimir Putin said last month that Russia would no longer accept payments in currencies other than the ruble in retaliation for the West's economic sanctions against Moscow over its invasion of Ukraine.

 Von der Leyen warned EU importers that, unless a supply contract was denominated in rubles, giving in to the Kremlin's demand and paying in rubles would contravene sanctions.